 Please fill out the services interest form below to select the grade(s) for which your school or district would like to receive professional development.

-Sessions include examination of UCLA Mathematics Department Curtis Center model lessons specifically designed to foster student engagement in the Standards for Mathematical Practice around grade level mathematics.
-The approach is called “Just In Time” because sessions are custom-designed to be in sync with the school or district’s instructional sequence to facilitate maximal implementation.
+The Curtis Center Just-In-Time sessions bring mathematics faculty together in course-alike groups throughout the year to further their development of the deep professional mathematical and pedagogical understandings required to engage students in rigorous and engaging mathematics, pursuing conceptual understanding, fluency, and authentic, culturally relevant application with equal intensity.
+Sessions include examination of Curtis Center model lessons specifically designed to foster student engagement in the Standards for Mathematical Practice around grade level mathematics.
+The approach is called “Just-In-Time” because sessions are custom designed to be in sync with the school or district’s instructional sequence to facilitate maximal implementation.

 The Curtis Center’s Applied Mathematics Task Development aims to train mathematics instructors to write mathematics tasks which engage students in developing an answer for a mathematical question arising in the real world.
 Participants learn how to author a coherent, mathematically rigorous task for classroom use, in the style students will encounter on the end-of-vear exam.
 A Curtis Center Mathematics Specialist experienced in Smarter Balanced Performance Task authoring meets with your mathematics faculty to guide them through the Applied Mathematics Task Development Process.
 Sessions include introduction to writing stems, introduction to writing items, introduction to writing rubrics, and micro-piloting with student papers.